jonathanputra23/React-Store-Transactions/README.md

 - Node.js and npm (Node Package Manager)

 ### Installation

 1. Clone this repository: `git clone https://github.com/your-username/online-store-app.git`
 2. Navigate to the project directory: `cd online-store-app`
 3. Install the required dependencies: `npm install`

 ## Usage
 ### Running the Application

 1. Start the development server: `npm start`
+2. Start the database server: 'node Express.js'
-2. Open your web browser and navigate to `http://localhost:3000` to access the application.
+3. Open your web browser and navigate to `http://localhost:3000` to access the application.

 ### Using the Application

 1. Browse the products on the home page.
 2. Click the "+" button to add items to your cart and adjust quantities using the "+" and "-" buttons.
 3. Click the "Add to Cart" button to view and manage your cart.